swtan346/tp/docs/DeveloperGuide.md

 * 1a.
 Nursing Address Book detects that the given parameter is invalid.
     * 1a1.
 Nursing Address Book shows an error message.
+* 1b.
+No patient with specified name is present in the Nursing Address Book.
+    * 1b1.
+Nursing Address Book displays an empty list.

     Use case ends.